entropy-js/emoji-codex/README.md

 emoji-codex
 ==========

-Converts shortcode emoji into their Unicode counterparts Can be used with the shortcodes that can be found here: http://www.emoji-cheat-sheet.com/
+Converts shortcode emoji into their Unicode counterparts<br />
+Can be used with the shortcodes that can be found here: http://www.emoji-cheat-sheet.com/